BettercareHealth/bettercare/congenital-disorders/test-2.md

 ---
 book: Congenital Disorders
-title: Test 2.
+title: Quiz 2.
 Care, prevention and counselling
 layout: test
 ---

 Please choose the one most correct answer to each question or statement.

-# Test 2: Care, prevention and counselling
+# Quiz 2: Care, prevention and counselling

 1. Which congenital disorder is common in South Africa?
 	+	Oculocutaneous albinism.